ml4ai/delphi/docs/grfn_spec.md

 an underscore to a variable name).

->FOR NOW: Our hypothesis is that simply prepending another underscore (following python [name mangling](https://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references)) will make the \"private\" variable `<base_name>` unique from other variable names.
-Also, program analysis will \"capture\" the semantics of privacy by ensuring there are no outer-scope references to a private variable, and this will carry through in explicit references (or not, in this case) captured in the GrFN spec.
+>FOR NOW: Our hypothesis is that simply prepending another underscore (following python [name mangling](https://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references)) will make the "private" variable [`<base_name>`](#base-name) unique from other variable names.
+Also, program analysis will "capture" the semantics of privacy by ensuring there are no outer-scope references to a private variable, and this will carry through in explicit references (or not, in this case) captured in the GrFN spec.

 ### Variable Value Domain

     <variable_domain_type> ::= <string>

-The \"domain\" attribute of a `<variable_spec>` specifies what values the variable can be assigned to.
+The "domain" attribute of a [`<variable_spec>`](#variable-specification) specifies what values the variable can be assigned to.
 To start, we will keep things simple and restrict ourselves to four types that can be specified as strings:

--   \"real\" (i.e. a floating-point number)
+-   "real" (i.e. a floating-point number)
--   \"integer\"
+-   "integer"
--   \"boolean\"
+-   "boolean"
--   \"string\"
+-   "string"

-(The idea of the variable domain is intended to be close to the idea of the \"support\" of a random variable, although should also correspond to standard data types.)
+(The idea of the variable domain is intended to be close to the idea of the "support" of a random variable, although should also correspond to standard data types.)

->FUTURE: Need to extend to accommodate arrays.
+>FUTURE: Extend to accommodate arrays.

 >FUTURE:

->-   May also need to accommodate other structures (How far can this go?
-    Unions, composite data structures, classes?).
+>-  Possibly accommodate other structures (Unions, composite data structures, classes).
->-   We see augmenting the domain specification to also allow
-    representing whether there are bounds on the values (e.g., positive integers, or real values in (0,10\], etc.).
-When we move to doing this, the value of \"domain\" will itself become a new JSON attrval type.
+>-  We see augmenting the domain specification to also allow representing whether there are bounds on the values (e.g., positive integers, or real values in (0,10\], etc.).
+When we move to doing this, the value of "domain" will itself become a new JSON attrval type.

 Python is a strongly-typed language, but is also a dynamically typed language.
-However, that\'s not to say that there is no type specification in Python.
+However, that's not to say that there is no type specification in Python.
 Python 3 now provides nascent support for explicit typing via [type hints](https://docs.Python.org/3/library/typing.html).